 WSS Overview and Resources:

 Wheat stem sawflies (Cephus cinctus Norton, WSS) pose a severe threat to CO wheat production.
-See below for an introduction to this pest.
+See below for useful documents and other resources regarding this pest.

 WSS Fact Sheet: This document is a good starting point for growers seeking to learn more about this pest.